 This section is about the additional support our school offers children with SEND.

 At Holy Trinity Rosehill CofE (VA) Primary School all pupils receive first quality teaching from their class teacher, which may be supported by a teaching assistant.
 Teachers have high aspirations of all the children in their care, providing a range of teaching and learning styles to aid each individual to reach their full potential.
 Work is differentiated, either by task or outcome, and resources adapted to address the needs of all pupils.
 In some cases, the curriculum will be adapted to ensure all pupils are learning and their needs and requirements are being met.
 There is access to I.C.T. equipment (Computer programs, laptops, I-pads, spell checkers etc) to help children access the curriculum fully.
 Children who are identified as having SEND may work within small groups or individually, in or out of the classroom, supported by the class teacher and/or a teaching assistant.

 Arrangements for accessing tests are made in accordance with the Standards and Testing Agency.
 This may include; additional time, a reader, a scribe or tests papers needing to be enlarged or modified.

 All children are welcome and encouraged to participate in extracurricular activities provided by our school, these include: Cooking club, STEM, art, rounders, girls football, drama.
 Please contact the school office for a full list of extra-curricular clubs on offer each half term.

 Expertise of Staff

 The school, led by The Governing Body, work with a wide range of professionals.
-To ensure all staff have the opportunity to develop a range of expertise and skills relating to supporting children with SEN. Staff attend training courses relating to the needs of our children, visitors from different organisations offer training within school and school staff disseminate information from courses attended to all staff.
+To ensure all staff have the opportunity to develop a range of expertise and skills relating to supporting children with SEND.
+Staff attend training courses relating to the needs of our children, visitors from different organisations offer training within school and school staff disseminate information from courses attended to all staff.
 These include:

 - Supporting children with literacy and numeracy difficulties.